solasamuel/jul-2022-mayden-technical-assessment/README.md

 $ npm run start
 ```

-Likewise, for the frontend you can run in a terminal :
+Likewise, for the frontend you can run in another terminal :

 ```
 $ npm run start